AdobeDocs/campaign-classic.en/help/delivery/using/publication-templates.md

   >[!NOTE]
   >
-  >For more on content generation, refer to [Creating a content instance](../../delivery/using/using-a-content-template.md#creating-a-content-instance).
+  >For more on content generation, refer to [Create a content instance](../../delivery/using/using-a-content-template.md#creating-a-content-instance).

 ### Delivery {#delivery}